Formalizing Statistical Causality via Modal Logic: Illustrating Example

 \section{Illustrating Example}

-We use a simple example to explain our framework.
+We first present a simple example to explain our framework.

-\begin{example}[Drug's efficacy]\rm Suppose that we want to decide the efficacy of a drug for a disease.
-We conduct an experiment in which some patients take a drug and the others do not.
+\begin{example}[Drug's efficacy]\rm We attempt to check a drug's efficacy for a disease by observing a situation where some patients take a drug and the others do not.

-Table~\ref{tab:example:simpson} shows the recovery rates and the numbers of patients treated with/without the drug.
+Table~\ref{tab:example:simpson} shows the recovery rates and the numbers of patients treated with\slash without the drug.
 For both males and females, \emph{more} patients recover by taking the drug.
-Nevertheless, for the combined population, the recovery rate with the drug (0.73) is \emph{less} than that without the drug (0.80).
-This inconsistency is called \emph{Simpson's paradox}~\cite{Simposon:51:RSS}, showing the difficulty of reasoning about causality from observed data.
+However, for the combined population, the recovery rate with the drug (0.73) is \emph{less} than that without it (0.80).
+This inconsistency is called \emph{Simpson's paradox}~\cite{Simposon:51:RSS}, showing the difficulty of identifying causality from observed data.

-To model this situation, we define three variables: a \emph{treatment} $x$ ($1$ for drug, $0$ for no-drug), an \emph{outcome} $y$ ($1$ for recovery, $0$ for non-recovery), and a gender $z$. \Fig{fig:example:confound} depicts their causal dependency; the arrow $x \garrow y$ denotes that $y$ depends on $x$.
-The \emph{causal effect} $p(y | \mydo(x\,{=}\,c))$ of a treatment $x\,{=}\,c$ on an outcome $y$~\cite{Pearl:09:causality} is defined as the probability distribution of $y$ when $y$ was generated from $x=c$.
+To model this, we define three variables: a \emph{treatment} $x$ ($1$ for drug, $0$ for no-drug), an \emph{outcome} $y$ ($1$ for recovery, $0$ for non-recovery), and a gender $z$. \Fig{fig:example:confound} depicts their causal dependency; the arrow $x \garrow y$ denotes that $y$ depends on $x$.
+The \emph{causal effect} $p(y | \mydo(x\,{=}\,c))$ of a treatment $x\,{=}\,c$ on an outcome $y$~\cite{Pearl:09:causality} is defined as the distribution of $y$ in case $y$ were generated from $x=c$ (\Fig{fig:example:RCT}).

-As shown in \Fig{fig:example:confound}, the gender $z$ may influence both the outcome $y$ and the choice of the treatment $x$.
-Table~\ref{tab:example:simpson} shows that 80 \% of females take the drug while only 20 \% of males do so, which results in Simpson's paradox.
-Hence, the computation of $x$'s causal effect on $y$ needs to cope with the ``confounding variables'' like~$z$. \end{example}
+However, since the gender $z$ influences the choice of the treatment $x$ in reality (\Fig{fig:example:confound}), the causal effect $p(y | \mydo(x\,{=}\,c))$ depends on the common cause $z$ of $x$ and $y$ and differs from the correlation $p(y |x\,{=}\,c)$.
+Indeed, in Table~\ref{tab:example:simpson}, 80 \% of females chose to take the drug ($x = 1$) while only 20 \% of males did so; this dependency of $x$ on the gender $z$ leads to Simpson's paradox in Table~\ref{tab:example:simpson}.
+Thus, calculating the causal effect requires an ``adjustment'' for $z$, as explained below. \end{example}